-Public Works chips brush twice a month in June, July and August.
+Public Works chips brush once a week in September and October.
 There are no specific days for chipping, as it depends on other priorities and the weather.

 Here is what the Town will chip:

 - the equivalent of 4′ high, 8′ wide and 12′ long amount of brush per occurrence

 - trees only if their trunk is 6″ in diameter or less

 - brush that is uniformly stacked, untangled and with cut ends facing the same direction